mAbduqayum/python-workbook/files/find_repeated_words/find_repeated_words.md

 - A repeated word appears twice in a row (e.g., "the the")
 - Comparison should be case-insensitive ("The the" counts as repeated)
 - Check across line boundaries (word at end of line followed by same word at start of next line)
-- Return list of tuples: (line_number, word) where line_number is where the second occurrence appears
+- Return list of lists: [line_number, word] where line_number is where the second occurrence appears
-- The word in the tuple should be lowercase
+- The word in the list should be lowercase